httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Description:
 : A description of the parameter's function.

-Status:
-: A brief text description of the status of the parameter.
-The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.

 Specification document(s):
 : Reference to the document(s) that specify the
     derived component, preferably including a URI that can be used